MGitrov/TFVC-to-Git/README.md

 ``` bash
 devopsmigration execute --config .\work-items.json
 ```
-:warning: You may need to modify the ```work-items.json``` file to fit your specific needs - [**DOCUMENTATION**](https://nkdagility.com/learn/azure-devops-migration-tools/).
+:warning: You may need to modify the ```work-items.json``` file to fit your specific needs - :link: [**DOCUMENTATION**](https://nkdagility.com/learn/azure-devops-migration-tools/).

 ### :three: Branches and Changesets Migration
-**1.1.** Start by cloning the **TFVC-based** repository to your local machine using the following commands:
+**1.1.** Start by cloning the **TFVC-based** repository to your local machine using the following commands: abc
 * Cloning a TFVC-based repository from Azure DevOps Server (on-premises):
-  1. Navigate from within the command prompt or terminal to the directory where you want to create the local repository.
-  2. Clone the TFVC repository with full history using the following command:
+  1. Clone the TFVC repository with full history using the following command:
   ``` bash
   git tfs clone --branches=all https://tfs-server:8080/tfs/Collection $/Project/Main .
   ```